codeconscious/ccvtac/README.md

 - Converts YouTube videos to local M4A audio files (via [yt-dlp](https://github.com/yt-dlp/yt-dlp))
 - Supports 5 kinds of downloads
   - Video
-  - Video on a playlist (Playlist metadata will be written to the comments)
+  - Video on a playlist
   - Standard playlist (with the newest video at index 1)
-  - Release playlist (in which the playlist index represents the album number)
+  - Release playlist (in which the playlist index represents the album track number)
   - Channel
 - Writes ID3 tags (artists, title, etc.) to files where possible (via metadata or regex-based detection)
-- Adds limited video metadata (channel name, channel URL, video URL, etc.) summary to files' Comment tags
+- Adds limited video metadata (channel name and URL, video URL, etc.) summary to files' Comment tags
 - Auto-renames files via specified regex patterns (to remove resource IDs, etc.)
 - Optionally auto-trims and writes video thumbnails to files as album art (if [mogrify](https://imagemagick.org/script/mogrify.php) is installed)
 - Customized behavior via a user settings file